d89/IoT-server/README.md

 ***Important parts of the configuration***

-SSL is necessary.
-Use letsencrypt, it's free.
+SSL is necessary (see section above).

 * port: The port the webserver runs on.
 * sslPrivateKeyPath: Path to your private key pem file.